gdbroman/broman.blog/posts/boat-builder.md

 Here's a quote, read it twice.

-> *Don’t be a boilerplate programmer.
+> Don’t be a boilerplate programmer.
 Instead, build tools for users and other programmers.
-Take historical note of textile and steel industries: do you want to build machines and tools, or do you want to operate those machines?*
+Take historical note of textile and steel industries: do you want to build machines and tools, or do you want to operate those machines?
 >
-> —Ras Bodik
+> <cite>—Ras Bodik</cite>

 Don't know about you, but I don't want to get stuck developing derivative CRUD apps.